Donald Trump Elected

 us oppressed --- them and us.
 We are half of the equation."

-Support for LGBT
+Obama's Support of LGBT Community

 "While we have come a long way since the Stonewall riots